Christmas in Barcelona

 Fira de Santa Llúcia

 Barcelona’s main Christmas fair has been going for over 225 years: you’ll find it camped underneath the city’s imposing Gothic Cathedral.
 The majority of stalls are given over to selling festive decorations, nativity-scene figures (including the infamous, aforementioned, Caganer in all his usual, and celebrity, guises!), handmade crafts, traditional zambombas (friction drums) and seasonal trees and shrubs.
-In 2023, the Santa Llúcia market opens on the 24th November and finishes on the 23rd December, opening hours 10am to 9pm.
-Their website is available in several different languages, including English.
+In 2024, the Santa Llúcia market opens on the 29th November and finishes on the 23rd December, opening hours 10am to 9pm.
+Their website looks like it was designed in 1998, but at least it has information in several different languages, including English.

 firadesantallucia.cat